 - Has limited applications in multi-phase fluids

-PART 3: Density measurement using the Coriolis effect
+Density and viscosity measurement using the Coriolis effect

 A Coriolis flow meter can measure not only flow but also density.
 Some of them even measure viscosity!
 Just as we use the time delay to measure mass flow, we can use another aspect of a signal to calculate the density of a fluid flowing through a pipe.
-Can you guess which?
-No?
+Can you guess which one?

 We’ll use an analogy here to make it easier to visualize.
 Imagine there are two identical buckets, one filled with water and the other with an equal amount of mercury.
 Now if we hang each from a steel spring, and we can tell – just by watching the movement of the springs – which bucket has water and which has mercury.